 In one instance, they filed a violation for an improperly-outfitted bathroom in a sandwich shop, only for the judge to later learn the sandwich shop didn’t even have a bathroom.

-These two haven’t been the only ones to to do this, but they were two of the most notorious.
-In a scathing opinion issued late last month, the Brooklyn federal judge noted that the two lacked any kind of expertise, were disingenuous “at best,” and had quite possibly broken the standards of professional conduct.
+These two haven’t been the only ones to do this, but they were two of the most notorious.
+In a scathing opinion issued late last month, the Brooklyn federal judge noted that the two lacked any expertise, were disingenuous “at best,” and had quite possibly broken the standards of professional conduct.
 The judge then took the unprecedented move of ordering the two to stop filing such lawsuits.

-The Wright Law Firm is a business law firm located in Midtown Manhattan.
-Call (212) 619-1500 for a confidential consultation.
+The Wright Law Firm is a business law firm located in Midtown Manhattan—call (212) 619-1500 for a confidential consultation.